-However, as like other living beings, snake plant also suffers from various diseases and sometimes from pest attacks.
+However, like other living beings, the snake plant also suffers from various diseases and sometimes pest attacks.
 Some of them are, yellow leaves curling, wrinkled leaves, leaves falling over, and so forth.

 You may suddenly see that the snake plant leaf is turning yellow or there are yellow spots in the leaves of your plant.
 Although snake plants hardly suffer from sickness, excessive negligence may cause the plant to suffer.

 In yellow leaf, the yellowing in snake plant begins at the leaf tips.
 Minor curling of the leaf’s tips may follow, which occurs when that area of the leaf dies.
 As a result, the plant may appear to be wilting or losing its variegation.

 Several factors contribute to snake plant leaf yellowing.
 Temperatures around freezing can damage some or all the leaves on tropical plants.

 This can happen when a plant is exposed to a cold windowpane, whether it’s outside or indoors.
 It’s also possible that water will be a factor.

 Plants that don’t get enough water begin to dry out, and their leaves begin to yellow from the tips down.